KorfLab/motifamatic/README.md

 There are several ways to construct motifs:

++ Random
-+ From a fasta file - assumes all sequences are the same length
++ From a case-sensitive degenerate nucleotide string
-+ From a list of sequences - all equal length again
++ From a list of sequences - all equal length
 + From a list of dictionaries of probabilities
 + From reading JASPAR, TRANSFAC, or our own formatted files